-2 Linux divides the privileges traditionally associated with superuser into distinct units, known as capabilities.
+$^{^2}$ Linux divides the privileges traditionally associated with superuser into distinct units, known as capabilities.

-- New PID and mount namespaces are setup for the container process. - Settings for OCI hooks are generated from the OCI hook JSON configuration files which are configured by the sysadmin.
+Settings for OCI hooks are generated from the OCI hook JSON configuration files which are configured by the sysadmin.

 Container launch

 Once the bundle's rootfs directory and confg.json file are in place, Sarus forks a process calling an OCI-compliant runtime, which in turn spawns and maintains the container process.